torres11991/dap-curriculum/Section09/Tableauday4.md

 4. Drag ExcludeRegion over to Color

-        Shades the view to show total sales by month w/o regional component
+        Shades the view to show total sales by month without regional component

 ---
 ## Vocabulary